trinitytakei/tech-and-tao-with-trinity-takei/content/blog/remote_work_part_1.md

 In other words, rather than writing code, you are telling your clients _why_ and  _how_ they should write code (notice that according to this definition, you are not supposed to write any code yourself, but rather dispense your hard-earned knowledge in exchange for cold, hard cash)

 **Yay**: Choose your clients, change projects often (this might be cited as a negative thing as well - your mileage might vary), work on well-defined tasks, dictate high prices, ‘hire’ (and fire) your clients, a high level of flexibility

-** Nay **: Nowhere near the stability of a ‘proper’ remote job (on the flip side, nowhere near the restrictions of a proper remote job either).
+**Nay**: Nowhere near the stability of a ‘proper’ remote job (on the flip side, nowhere near the restrictions of a proper remote job either).
 The volatility (changing clients/projects often, working for a different amount of time on each) might be off-putting to some.

-** Who is it for **: Developers with specific expertise in a narrow topic or tool.
+**Who is it for**: Developers with specific expertise in a narrow topic or tool.
 You really have to be the belle of the ball to take a shot at true consulting.

-** When **: Whenever, as long as you have that specific skill that makes you a true expert and possess unique knowledge.
-The idea is that it’s easier/cheaper for the client to hire you than to figure it out themselves. , **Earning Potential** Very High
+**When**: Whenever, as long as you have that specific skill that makes you a true expert and possess unique knowledge.
+The idea is that it’s easier/cheaper for the client to hire you than to figure it out themselves.

+**Earning Potential** Very high

 ## Bespoke Solutions
 It’s difficult to list these precisely because they are unique and special (so  you’ll have to shake and kick the Google tree harder than usual), but I’d like to mention one that stood out: [https://www.zerocracy.com ].
 Zerocracy is a one-of-its-kind company/way of banging out projects.

 **Yay**: There are very few things I can wholeheartedly say this about nowadays, but: Zerocracy is zero-bullshit certified.
 It can’t get any more transparent than this.
 Puzzle Driven Development (PDD) is a fascinating new way of managing tasks in a project, it can’t be compared to any other methodology I worked with so far (SCRUM, agile (whatever that means), RUP etc., have nothing on PDD).

-The processes are so clearly defined that when I first came across this, I was thinking ‘why the hell isn’t everyone doing project management like this?!’
+The processes are so clearly defined, so intuitive and simple to follow that when I first came across this, I was thinking ‘why the hell isn’t everyone doing project management like this?!’

-**Nay**: There are no real downsides here, but the MC running this fabulous show, Yegor Bugayenko (@yegor256, [https://www.yegor256.com/]) has some strongly held opinions and ab exotic work style.
+**Nay**: There are no real downsides here, but the MC running this fabulous show, Yegor Bugayenko (@yegor256, [Yegor's Blog](https://www.yegor256.com/)) has some strongly held opinions and an exotic work style.
 However, there is definitely a (well-defined) method to his madness.

-I agree with him on most things, but you might not, so be sure to check out his blog, youtube videos ([https://www.youtube.com/user/technoparkcorp]) to make sure you also agree, and you’re OK working under these circumstances.
+I agree with him on most things, but you might not, so be sure to check out his blog, youtube videos ([YegorTube](https://www.youtube.com/user/technoparkcorp)) to make sure you also agree, and you’re OK working under these circumstances.

 **Who is it for**: Everyone who can adapt to the very atypical work environment (for example - no Slack, or any other form of communication among people on the same project).

 You are assigned a mentor from the get-go, so unless you are a total beginner, and you are a fast learner, you could give it a shot - but see the next point.

 **When**: I would not start here if it were my first remote job.
 Unless you are truly senior and have ample experience with various methodologies, consider leveling up elsewhere first.

 **Earning Potential** Dependent on your experience - potentially very high.
 Even if you don’t start with a very high hourly rate, your prospects of moving up the ladder are probably the best of all the methods discussed so far.

 ## Independent Freelancing